aktos-io/service-runner/README.md

 sudo -i -u someuser /path/to/your.service --background
 ```

+> TIP: Create GUI launchers not only passing the script paths as "command" because it causes launching your service without setting environment variables.
+Use your script as:
+> ```
+> bash -i -c /path/to/your.service
+> ```

 # Debugging your services
 If you want to debug or interact with your services after they are started in a headless server, you may simply get the appropriate tmux session attached: